Shaswati2412/TaggerTool/README.md

 **********************************************************

 USED TOOLS:
->Apache  Cassandra	:	As we attempt to design a tool that can handle big data, Cassandra database is used for this purpose.
+\nApache  Cassandra	:	As we attempt to design a tool that can handle big data, Cassandra database is used for this purpose.
->Python		:	The coding language used for this project is python.
+\nPython		:	The coding language used for this project is python.
->PHP		:	The web interface creation is carried out using PHP.
+\nPHP		:	The web interface creation is carried out using PHP.

 DATASET: